 Truro and Penwith College is one of the leading Training Providers in the South West.
-The Department for Education's (DfE) Employer Satisfaction Survey ranked us as the top College provider for employer satisfaction in Cornwall and one of the top providers in the South West.
-Outstanding levels of learner achievement continue with DfE Apprenticeship achievement rates published in 2019 placing the College in the top 10 of all 167 College providers in the country.
+The Department for Education's (DfE) Employer Satisfaction Survey ranked us as the top provider for employer satisfaction in Cornwall and one of the top providers in the South West.
+Outstanding levels of learner achievement continue with DfE Apprenticeship achievement rates published in 2023 showing the College continues to perform well above the national average.

 Apprenticeships are a key part of Cornwall's Economic Strategy to provide a skilled workforce and sustainable, high-quality employment and career opportunities.
-The College offers 40 apprenticeship programmes that support quality careers in a wide range of sectors from Business, Marketing, Accountancy, and Information Technology to Engineering, Construction, Automotive, Hospitality, Hair & Beauty and more.
+The College offers 40 apprenticeship programmes that support quality careers in a wide range of sectors from Business, Marketing, Accountancy, and Information Technology to Engineering, Construction, Automotive, Hospitality, Hairdressing and more.
 Our continually expanding range of training is designed in partnership with employers to address the skills needed and career routes available at local businesses.